 Lean Leadership Master Class | Lean Training | Adelaide

-South Australian companies have the opportunity to learn from one of the world’s leading lean manufacturing practitioners and trainers.
-As a Toyota factory manager and kaizen leader, Hyodo Sensei has built a 40 year career as a kaizen sensei fostering the Toyota Production System within Toyota, its supply-chain, and more recently within non-automotive companies.
+South Australian companies are invited to join one of the world’s leading lean manufacturing practitioners and trainers for the Lean Leadership Master Class to be held in Adelaide in February 2024.
+As a Toyota factory manager and kaizen leader, Hyodo Sensei has built a 40 year career as a lean manufacturing sensei fostering the Toyota Production System within the Toyota Group and its supply-chain, and more recently within non-automotive companies.

 Time: 8:30 am - 4:00 pm | Timezone: Australia/Adelaide

-Training Location: Shinka Management, Level 1, 45 Greenhill Rd, Wayville, SA
+Training Location: Shinka Management Head Office, 45 Greenhill Rd, Wayville, Adelaide, Australia

 Pricing: AUD 1,295 (excluding GST)